azaelalanis/iOXtremeFinal/README.md

-iOXtremeFinal
+Calentamiento Global Para Preescolar
 =============

-iOXtreme - Mobile applicaton for iPad that contains information about the global warming, specifically about water care, biodiversity, renewable energy and recycling.This application will be focused on preschool kids and the content material will be easily used by children of this age.
+Calentamiento Global Para Preescolar - Mobile applicaton for iPad that contains information about the global warming, specifically about water care, biodiversity, renewable energy and recycling.This application will be focused on preschool kids and the content material will be easily used by children of this age.